alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 1. SSH into the ckan machine with `gds govuk connect -e production ssh ckan`
 1. Assume the deploy user - `sudo su deploy`
-1. Activate the virtual environment - `. /var/apps/ckan/venv/bin/activate`
+1. Activate the virtual environment - `. /var/apps/ckan/venv3/bin/activate`
-1. Run the harvest job manually - `paster --plugin=ckanext-harvest harvester run_test <harvest source> -c /var/ckan/ckan.ini`
+1. Run the harvest job manually - `ckan -c /var/ckan/ckan.ini harvester run-test <harvest source>`
   - where `harvest source` is from the url when visiting the harvest source page, it will be something like `cabinet-office`

 If the job fails to complete the ticket should be updated with comments and prioritised to low for the product owner to review.